Supporting your child after the death of a loved one

 Tips to support children with communicating their feelings after the death of a loved one:

 - Don't assume that children won't know what's going on; instead, check in with them to explore their understanding.

 - Avoid using euphemisms such as 'passed away', 'gone away', 'has been taken' or 'lost'.
 This will eliminate any idea that it is something that has happened temporarily.

 - Encourage children to express their feelings and talk about the person who has died.
-It’s not always easy for children to talk openly about this, so you could try creative play such as the use of sand trays, toys, painting/drawing a picture etc.
+It's not always easy for children to talk openly about this, so you could try creative play such as using sand trays, toys, painting/drawing a picture etc.

 - Encourage the building of memories by creating a memory box containing things that will help children to remember the person who has died.